nayan32biswas/mongodb-odm/docs_src/tutorial/find_and_filter/annotations/en/tutorial999.md

 6. Create the `rating` nullable int field.
 In the database, the default value will be `null`, the python equivalent of `None`.
 As this field could be `None` (and `null` in the database), we declare it with `Optional[int]`.

-7. Define `Config` class to change certain behavior for `Player` class.
+7. Define `ODMConfig` class to change certain behavior for `Player` class.

 8. Create a index for `country_code` field with the help of `IndexModel` imported from `Pymongo`